-Rayne Water Systems specializes in treating water just before it reaches the location our client will be using it, be it their home or business.
+Rayne of the Valley specializes in treating water just before it reaches the location our client will be using it, be it their home or business.
 But the water our customers use usually has to travel a long way before we can get to work on improving it for final use.
 According to the Los Angeles County Waterworks District, there are three main sources of water for its customers: local groundwater, water imported through the State Water Project (SWP) and the Colorado River Aqueduct (CRA).
 With this post, we’ll begin to outline these various sources that are so important for Los Angeles County, and the City of L.A. in particular.
 We’ll dedicate a future blog post to the Los Angeles Aqueduct, which is a topic unto itself.

 Among the jewels of the LA County water system are our network of State Water Project reservoirs, which store water from previous wet years for use when water supplies are lower than usual.
 With the exception of several smaller reservoirs, the following are among the most significant reservoirs for public water use in Los Angeles County are: